 Copyright © Nucleus Medical Media, Inc.

 Dopamine is a chemical in the brain.
-It helps to control movement and emotion.
+It helps people move and control their emotions.
 PD is caused by a loss of brain cells that make dopamine.
-The low dopamine levels cause PD symptoms.
+It is not known why this happens.

-A small amount of people with PD have an early-onset form.
-This type is caused by a known gene defect.
+A small number of people with PD have an early-onset form.
+This type is caused by a faulty gene.
 It is passed down from parents.

 - Family members with PD

-- Exposure to toxins, such as insecticides, carbon monoxide, or manganese
+- Exposure to toxins, such as well water and pesticides

 - Sleep problems

-Medicines that may be used to treat PD include:
+Medicines that may be used to ease symptoms are: